apphud/docs/docs/events.md

 id: events
 title: Events
 ---
-In this section desribes events which are registered by Apphud and can be sent to third party analytics services and messengers.
+This section desribes events which are registered by Apphud and can be sent to third party analytics services and messengers.

 In some particular moments of time Apphud fetches from Apple information about auto-renewable subscriptions for each subscriber.
 It also registers corresponding events if needed and sends to third party analytics or messenger.

 ## Trial period

-Trial period – is a free trial period that every Apple ID user can enable just once within one subscription group.
+Trial period is a free trial period that every Apple ID user can enable just once within one subscription group.

 ### Trial period started